quietvoid/dovi_tool/README.md

 All indices start at 0, and are inclusive.
 For example, using "0-39" edits the first 40 frames.

-* `dovi_tool editor -i RPU.bin -j assets/editor_examples/mode.json --rpu-out RPU_mode2.bin`
+* `dovi_tool editor -i RPU.bin -j assets/editor_examples/mode.json -o RPU_mode2.bin`

 #### info
-Prints the parsed RPU data for a specific frame.
+Prints the parsed RPU data as JSON for a specific frame.

 * `dovi_tool info -i RPU.bin -f 0`